10 things that make Threads different from Twitter

 Many people prefer to access Twitter through the desktop website instead of using the mobile app.
 Threads does have a website, but you can't directly access the platform this way.
 For now, the site only has a QR code that directs users to the mobile app.
 So if you prefer to access your social media through a website, Threads may not be the platform for you (for now).
 But it could be in the future.
 Mosseri posted a reply on Threads indicating that an online version of the platform is in the works.

-Social networks are notorious for flooding our feeds with content (often unwanted) recommended by accounts we don't follow.
-Twitter (and also IG and Facebook) offers the possibility to see only the posts of the profiles we follow.
-Threads does not have this functionality.
-There is only one main "feed", which is often full of different accounts that users do not follow at all.
-Sometimes the accounts they follow get higher places on the "feed", but this is not the rule.
-On top of all that, the feed is not chronological, which adds to the chaos.
+Social networks are notorious for filling our feeds with content (often unwanted) recommended by accounts we don't follow.
+Twitter (and also IG and Facebook) offers the option to see only those posts from profiles we follow.
+Threads doesn't have this functionality.
+There's only one main feed, which is often full of different accounts that users don't even follow.
+Sometimes the accounts they follow get higher positions in the feed, but this is not the rule.
+On top of that, the feed is not chronological, which adds to the chaos.

 There are no “hot topics”

-The Threads platform does not yet include popular topics that show what everyone is talking about, what the daily discourse is, or who the main character is.
-On Twitter, the trending topics feature is often a source of gossip, you might even say horror ("Why is my favorite celebrity's name trending?!") and breaking news.
-“Trending” topics had their annoying parts, but their absence in the Threads app still seems to be a bug.
-Regardless, we are talking about a feature that offers quick access to important news and easy display of additional information about that news.
-Hopefully, in their quest to replace Twitter, the Threads developers will find a way to incorporate popular topics into the platform.
+Threads doesn’t currently include trending topics, which show what everyone is talking about, what the current discourse is, or who the main character is.
+On Twitter, the trending topics feature is often a source of gossip, even horror (“Why is my favorite celebrity’s name trending?!”) and breaking news.
+“Trending” topics have had their share of annoyances, but their absence in Threads still feels like a flaw.
+Regardless, it’s a feature that offers quick access to important news stories and easy access to additional information about those stories.
+Hopefully, Threads’ developers will find a way to integrate trending topics into the platform in their quest to replace Twitter.

 Threads without “hashtags”

-"Hashtags" or keywords make it easy to find content related to the topics that interest you the most.
-If you're obsessed with the latest season of a popular series, a quick search for the official "hashtag" on Twitter will turn up tons of tweets full of comments about specific episodes or characters.
-“Hashtags” allow you to live tweet and find community around important events, movements, or even sports or TV shows.
+Hashtags make it easy to find content related to the topics you’re most interested in.
+If you’re obsessed with the latest season of a popular series, a quick search for the official hashtag on Twitter will reveal a ton of tweets full of commentary about specific episodes or characters.
+Hashtags allow you to live tweet and find a community around important events, movements, or even sports or TV shows.

 So it's a shame that Threads doesn't have this important feature yet, but don't worry.
-“Hashtags” are among the listed features that Mosseri admitted were missing from this early version.
-It is very likely that they are working on it.
+"Hashtags" are among the listed features that Mosseri admitted are missing in this early version.
+It's very likely that they're working on it.

 Your likes do not have their own space on the profile

-When you like a post on Twitter, all those likes appear below the posts for everyone to see.
-So you can see what someone likes by navigating to their profile and selecting the “Likes” tab.
+When you like a post on Twitter, all of those likes are displayed below the post for everyone to see.
+You can see what someone has liked by going to their profile and selecting the “Likes” tab.

-Threads, on the other hand, doesn't have a dedicated tab to show the world what you like.
-As far as can be seen at this stage, the platform simply has two tabs: “Threads” (your posts) and “Replies”.
-This does not mean that none of your likes are public.
-Sometimes people can see what you like in the main feed as they scroll through the platform.
-However, there is no specific easily accessible public section on the platform that shows everything about what you do on the platform.
+Threads, on the other hand, doesn’t have a dedicated tab that shows the world what you’ve liked.
+As far as we can see at this stage, the platform simply has two tabs: “Threads” (your posts) and “Replies.”
+This doesn’t mean that none of your likes are public.
+Sometimes people can see what you’ve liked in the main feed when they’re scrolling through the platform.
+However, there’s no specific, easily accessible public section on the platform that shows everything you’ve been up to on the platform.

 (For now) no ads

 You read that right, the Threads platform is ad-free for now.
 How long it will remain like this is difficult to predict.
-According to Zuckerberg's announcements, monetization of the platform could happen when it reaches one billion users.
+According to the Zuckerbergs publications monetization of the platform could occur when it reaches one billion users.
 Pretty optimistic forecast right?
 In any case, first-time users of the app should enjoy using it without ads, as this is a real rarity among social networks.

 No direct messages

 Similar to ads, Threads does not offer direct messaging in its early stages.
 This means that all of us who primarily use social networks to chat and exchange messages will not be the most enthusiastic about the new platform.
 It is currently unknown whether direct messages are even in the development plan in the future.
-Mosseri, who posted the missing features on Threads, also included direct messages in the list, but added "maybe".
-So they don't necessarily ever become part of the app.
+Mossers, who posted the missing features on Threads, also included direct messages on the list, but added "maybe."
+So it's not necessarily that they'll ever become part of the app.

 There are no bookmarks

-For someone who bookmarks “a lot” posts, this was the biggest disappointment.
-This post cannot be saved or bookmarked at this time.
-Hopefully they will add the feature in a future update, make them searchable, and allow users to organize them into folders.
-Instagram has been allowing posts to be saved and organized for some time, which has proven to be a very useful functionality.
+For someone who bookmarks "every day"a lot” posts, this was the biggest disappointment.
+Posts cannot currently be saved or bookmarked.
+Hopefully, they will add the feature in a future update, making them searchable and allowing users to organize them into folders.
+Instagram has been allowing you to save posts and organize them for a while now, and it has proven to be a very useful feature.

 Text posts limited to 500 characters